laravel-enso/files/README.md

 ### Note

-This package is required by the following packages: LaravelEnso Core (for AvatarController), DataImport and DocumentsManager.
+This package is included in Laravel Enso Core.

 ### Contributions